onewelcome/java-spring-oidc-example/README.md

   * Redirect URL: `http://localhost:8080/login`
   * Post Logout Redirect URL: `http://localhost:8080/signout-callback-oidc`

-### Configuring id token encryption
+### Configuring ID Token Encryption
-Onegini Token Server support encryption to provide confidentiality of the claims.
-It can be configured by providing JWKS endpoint and choosing an encryption method in OpenID Connect configuration:
+The Onegini Token Server supports encryption of the ID token to provide confidentiality of the claims.
+It can be configured by providing a JWKS endpoint and choosing an encryption method in [OpenID Connect configuration](https://docs.onegini.com/msp/5.0/token-server/topics/web-clients/web-client-configuration.html#enabling-openid-connect-capability):
-  * Encryption method: select one of encryption method that will be used to encrypt the Id Token.
+  * Encryption method: select one of encryption method that will be used to encrypt the ID Token.
-  * JWKS URI: endpoint that's return list of keys for encrypting purpose.
+  * JWKS URI: An endpoint that returns a list of public keys for encryption purposes.
+In this example it is exposed at `http://localhost:8080/.well-known/jwks.json`.
+These keys typically would be stored in your database and would not change frequently.
+This example generates them each time the application is started.

 ## Set up the application configuration